 Working from Home

-For a sole trader with a dedicated home office in a London flat, actual costs will almost certainly beat £6 per week.
+For a sole trader with a dedicated home office in a London flat, actual costs will often beat even the top band of £26 per month.
 For someone using a corner of the dining table a few days a week, the flat rate is simpler and adequate.

 Private Use of Business Premises